-The Austrian mint is also normally out and about along The Graben, so you can pick up, for example, a freshly-minted silver New Year coin.
+The Austrian mint is also out and about along The Graben, so you can pick up, for example, a freshly-minted copper or silver New Year coin.

 Many revellers congregate at midnight in the square in front of city hall for the city’s official fireworks display and a mass waltz.
 So you can put those ballroom lessons to immediate use.

 It only takes a little practice to dance the waltz, but a lot of skill to dance one adequately in the middle of a crowd of tipsy Viennese.
 One of the great scientific mysteries of our time is how people manage to do so without causing significant pileups.

-New for 2018/2019 was “Lucky street,” where you could have your fortune told, pick up your horoscope, or otherwise convince yourself that 2019 was going to be a good year.
+“Lucky street” is the place to have your fortune told, pick up your horoscope, or otherwise convince yourself that it’s going to be a good year.

 Vienna State Opera House

 This location always showcases a selection of the very best festive rap songs.

 What about food and drink?